orels1/shaders.orels.sh/src/pages/docs/toon/base-shader.md

 You can find the toon shader under `orels1/Toon/Main` in the shaders list.

 {% callout type="note" title="Transparent and Cutout Variants" %}
 This shader has a Transparent and Cutout variants under `orels1/Toon/Transparent` and `orels1/Toon/Cutout` respectively.
+For things like Hair with partial transparency an `orels1/Toon/Transparent PrePass` shader is recommended
 {% /callout %}

 ![Toon Shader Demo](/img/docs/toon/toon-overview.png "Example of the Toon shader in action")